-Some of the most common types of oral injuries include broken, chipped, cracked, or knocked out teeth.
+Some of the most common types of oral injuries include broken, chipped, cracked, or knocked-out teeth.
 If a tooth has been knocked out, you should seek immediate medical attention.
 Depending on the location and severity of the injury, a cracked or chipped tooth may not constitute a dental emergency.
 In some cases, it may not be immediately apparent that you have a dental emergency.
 Regardless of doubt, be sure to contact us so we can determine if treatment is crucial.
 If you are having trouble reaching us, seek medical attention elsewhere.
-The staff at urgent care or emergency room can alleviate symptoms and determine whether your injury can wait.
+The staff at an urgent care clinic or emergency room can alleviate symptoms and help determine whether your injury can wait.

 Chipped or Cracked Teeth

 Immediate treatment is usually not required if the chip is small and there is no pain.
 It is up to you how and when the tooth should be treated.
 Most patients choose to fix chipped teeth for cosmetic reasons.
 Depending on the size of the chip, we may recommend dental bonding.
 During the bonding process, composite resin is used to restore the shape of a tooth.
 Composite resin is a putty-like substance, colored and textured to match the rest of your enamel.
 Other options include porcelain veneers and dental crowns.